AlessioScarfone/Digital-Signature-Chrome-Extension/README.md

 ### 1. Introduction

-The aim of this project is to create an integration of digital signature, with pkcs#11 token, within Chrome browser.
+The aim of this project is to create an integration of digital signature (Qualified Digital Signature), with PKCS#11 token, within the Chrome browser.
-The extension interact with a native application developed in java which has the purpose of directly interact with the cryptographic harware.
+The extension interacts with a native application developed in JAVA which has the purpose of directly interacting with the cryptographic hardware.
 The user through the extension can sign a document (PDF) opened in a browser tab.
-The software supports CAdES and PAdES signature (both visible and not visible type).
+The software supports CAdES and PAdES signature (both visible and not visible).
 The app allows to sign both online document and local files.

 ### 2. Native application

 The native application is an adapted version of my cli tool ( https://github.com/AlessioScarfone/Java-Digital-Signature ), slightly modified to communicate with a chrome extension.
-The fundamental change is the adding of a middleware object that read the messages from the extension, in JSON format, and format them for adapt to command line parameters and return the response to the browser.
+The fundamental change is the adding of a middleware object that read the messages from the extension, in JSON format, and formats them to adapt to the command line parameters and return the response to the browser.

 ----